couchbaselabs/docs-ng/content/couchbase-manual-2.2/using-the-rest-api.markdown

 destination cluster.
 All of these requests use the UUID, a unique identifier for destination cluster.
 You can get this ID by using the REST-API if you do not already have it.
-For instructions, see [Getting a Destination Cluster Reference](couchbase-manual-ready.html#couchbase-admin-restapi-xdcr-destination).
+For instructions, see [Getting a Destination Cluster Reference](#couchbase-admin-restapi-xdcr-destination).
+The endpoints are as
-The endpoints are as follows:
+follows:

 ```